mrmoxon/mrmoxon.github.io/_posts/2022-06-08-myths-memes-uncertainty.md

 date:   2022-06-08 05:39:31 +0000
 categories: brains
 study: false
+mini: false
+description: "Memetics: Exploring the concept of demagoguery and poor politics, Aldeous Huxley, and kippers."
 ---

-I explore demagoguery, Aldeous Huxley, memetics and kippers.
+Memetics: Exploring the concept of demagoguery and poor politics, Aldeous Huxley, and kippers

 ### Contents: